ejvluna/159336_A3_CustomApp/temp/Design.md

 **Development Language**: Kotlin

-**Architecture Pattern**: MVVM (Model-View-ViewModel) with Clean Architecture principles[2][5][1]
+**Architecture Pattern**: MVVM (Model-View-ViewModel) with Jetpack Compose[2][5][1]

 ***

-## Scope
+## Core Functionality

-this is not meant to be a production-grade app, just a prototype.
-The app would use Android's networking libraries (Retrofit or similar) to make HTTP requests to your chosen API.
-The API response would be parsed and displayed in a user-friendly format.

-Android Integration
-The Sonar API uses a simple REST interface compatible with OpenAI's format, making it straightforward to integrate into Android using standard HTTP libraries like Retrofit or OkHttp.
-You'll make POST requests with your user's claim as the message content and receive AI-generated, cited responses from only your trusted sources.

-This approach perfectly aligns with your coursework requirements: functional prototype scope, educational focus, fact-checking capability, and leverages AI for intelligent responses rather than raw search results
+The app provides fact-checking capabilities by analyzing user-submitted claims against trusted information sources:

+**User Input**
+- User enters a claim or statement to verify (up to 500 characters)

+**Fact-Checking Process**
+1. App sends claim to Perplexity's Sonar API with pre-defined trusted domain filters
+2. API performs web research across trusted sources (news, encyclopedias, academic, fact-checking organizations, government/scientific)
+3. API returns detailed analysis with citations

+**Results Display**
+- **Overall Rating**: MOSTLY_TRUE, MIXED, or MOSTLY_FALSE (color-coded indicator)
+- **Summary**: Brief overview of fact-checking findings
+- **Detailed Analysis**: Explanation of the verification result
+- **Citations**: List of sources with URLs used for verification
+- **Action**: User can start a new query or view history

+**History & Persistence**
+- All queries and results are saved to local database
+- Users can view past queries with timestamps
+- Users can delete queries from history

+***

 ## System Architecture

 ### Layer Structure

-Your app will follow a three-layer architecture that aligns with Android best practices:[5][1][2]
+Your app will follow a two-layer architecture optimized for MVP simplicity:[5][1][2]

 **1. Presentation Layer (UI)**
-- Activities and Fragments
+- Activity with Jetpack Compose
+- Composables for UI screens
 - ViewModels
 - UI State management
 - User input handling

-**2. Domain Layer (Business Logic)**
-- Use Cases / Interactors
-- Domain models
-- Business rules

-**3. Data Layer**
+**2. Data Layer**
 - Repository pattern
 - API service interface
 - Local database (Room) for history